30 Day Gratitude Challenge for 2023: Are You Up for It?

 We all have memories that we hold near and dear to our hearts.

 Today, take a moment to remember this moment vividly and write down the experience.
-Even go so far as to visualize and feel the emotions of your beautiful experience.
+Visualize and feel the emotions.

 Day 16: Share a goal you achieved